 Including your phone tree document as a custom page in your church directory is a wonderful addition to strengthen the sense of community.
-This will provide your members with awareness of who will be reaching out to them to relay important messages about their church family.
+If you don’t have one or need to update your existing communication plan, a phone tree for churches will provide members with awareness of who will be reaching out to them to relay important messages about their church family.

 For some churches, a manual phone tree can be too much to manage.
 If you’re a user of Instant Church Directory consider using the Broadcast News Feature to speed up your outreach and simplify the organization of your notification systems.
 With Broadcast News, you can quickly send a text message or email to the members of your entire congregation.
 According to some industry research, 90% of text messages are opened within the first 3 minutes of being received, which means your church members are more likely to receive your important news in a timely manner, all with little effort from your church leaders or volunteers.
 Learn more about Instant Church Directory’s Email and Text Message Service